A new algorithm for computing branching rules and Clebsch-Gordan coefficients of unitary representations of compact groups: Appendix

-\phantomsection\addtocontents{toc}{ \contentsline{subsection}{A.1.1.
-1em The decomposition of the left regular representation of the permutation}{}{section*.13}} \phantomsection\addtocontents{toc}{ \contentsline{subsection}{ group $S_3$}{20}{section*.13}} \bookmark[dest=section*.13,level=1]{A.1.1.
-1em The decomposition of the left regular representation of the permutation group $S_3$} A.1.1.\;\,\textbf{The decomposition of the left regular representation of the permutation group $S_3$.} The $S_3$ group is the group of permutations of three elements and it has order six.
+The $S_3$ group is the group of permutations of three elements and it has order six.
 The elements of this group can be generated with the set of transpositions $a_k=(k,k+1)$, $k=1,2$:

-Our algorithm decomposes the regular representation in two representations $\widehat{D}^1$ and $\widehat{D}^2$ of dimension one and multiplicity one, and another one $\widehat{D}^3$ of dimension two and multiplicity two, exactly as expected.
-The representation $\widehat{D}^1$ corresponds to the trivial one, $\widehat{D}^1(g)=1$, $\forall g\in S_3$, and the rest of representations obtained after applying the transformation $\widehat{C}$ given by SMILY are the following:
+Our algorithm decomposes the regular representation into two representations $\widehat{D}^1$ and $\widehat{D}^2$ of dimension one and multiplicity one, and another one $\widehat{D}^3$ of dimension two and multiplicity two, exactly as expected.
+The representation $\widehat{D}^1$ corresponds to the trivial one, $\widehat{D}^1(g)=1$, $\forall g\in S_3$, and the rest of representations obtained after applying the transformation $\widehat{C}$ are the following: